Eeshita-Pande/Eeshita-Pande/README.md

 # Hi there - I am Eeshita 👋

 <h5 align="left">
- 💰 I’m currently working on solving fintech problems - Commercial Lead at Cleo AI
+ 💰 I’m currently working on solving fintech problems - Product Monetization Lead at Cleo AI
 <h5 align="left">
  💊 I’m currently learning about applications of ML in fintech, medicine and health as well as iOS (Swift) development
 <h5 align="left">